-Development follows a predictable pattern that builds on skills your child previously attained.
-There is a wide variation in the time it takes for kids to achieve specific skills, but if you're concerned about your child's development, talk to your doctor.
+Development follows a pattern that builds on skills your child previously gained.
+The time it takes for kids to achieve specific skills can vary widely, but if you're concerned about your child's development, talk to your doctor.

 Let your doctor know if your child doesn't:

-Lingering newborn reflexes also may require attention at this age, so check with your doctor if your infant still exhibits the Moro or tonic neck reflex:
+Lingering newborn reflexes also may need attention at this age, so check with your doctor if your infant still exhibits the Moro or tonic neck reflex:

 Reviewed by: Mary L. Gavin, MD